stellarsquall/chef-fundamentals-lab_day2/02_test-kitchen/README.md

 ## Getting setup

-_This lab should be completed within the Centos 7 training environment provided by your instructor._
+_This lab should be completed within the CentOS 7 training environment provided by your instructor._

 * The required template file for test kitchen is included in this repo and should also be present within the home directory of your training environment at:
   * /home/chef/kitchen-template.yml